 If you would like to train but earn while you learn, teaching assistant apprenticeships are available through the Learning Place.
 This might be a good option for those who have had time away from work or want to change career.
 Either way, choosing the type of role will be based on what you want from a job, your own experience and how you want to progress in your career.

 Over the last year, we've spoken to teaching assistants who work in Portsmouth as they share their own experiences from the classroom.
 Meet Rebekah Egerton, winner of the people's choice award and Shayla Leib, who swapped careers from a statistician to become a higher-level teaching assistant.

 Learn about what motivates them to do their job on a day-to-day basis and why they decided to become a teaching assistants.

 Start something new today

 Want to learn more about becoming a teaching assistant?
 Teach Portsmouth have launched a new initiative to inspire people to step into the classroom and become one.

-If you want to support children and young people in the city, attend an information event at Portsmouth Central Library on Tuesday 5 July to hear from teaching assistants and a head teacher.
-No need to register - just turn up!
-Find out more about the event on the supporting page.
+If you want to support children and young people in the city, attend an information event at Portsmouth Central Library on Tuesday 28 February to hear from teaching assistants and a head teacher.
+Reserve your ticket today!